Protecting remote endpoints

 Software inventories

 While asset inventories can be derived by either discovery scans from active scan engines, or deploying passive scan engines that constantly monitor network traffic, maintaining accurate software inventories requires the equivalent of an authenticated scan to compile a complete list of software installed.
 This type of scan can be achieved by utilizing either an active scan engine, or by deploying a host agent.
-While this can be accomplished by either method, AT&T Cybersecurity recommends the use of agents where possible in order to provide that updates to the inventory occur periodically throughout any given day.
+While this can be accomplished by either method, LevelBlue recommends the use of agents where possible in order to provide that updates to the inventory occur periodically throughout any given day.

 Vulnerability scanning / Patch detection

 The ability to detect vulnerabilities associated with outstanding patches and insecure configurations that require remediation on assets is crucial to highly securing endpoints regardless of where those systems are deployed.
 Scheduling regular vulnerability scans is key to maintaining a current list of outstanding patches and configuration changes that need to be deployed.
 One common question we’re often asked by our clients is “How often should scanning occur”?
-AT&T Cybersecurity’s standard recommendation is that business critical and externally facing assets should be scanned at least daily.
+LevelBlue's standard recommendation is that business critical and externally facing assets should be scanned at least daily.
 All other assets should be scanned at least weekly.

 Why do we recommend that you scan so often?
 Keep this in mind, that as of August 14, 2020 there had been 10,363 security vulnerabilities associated with CVEs published so far in 2020 alone.
 In comparison in 2019 there were a total of 16,033 published vulnerabilities that were associated with CVEs.
 Given that new vulnerabilities are identified nearly every day, a daily scan cadence for business critical assets and those exposed to the Internet is not in our opinion overly aggressive.
 Especially since scanning in this manner is not intrusive or impactful when the scans are properly tuned.